top of page

 ACTIVITIES

-Due to the fact that you will be riding in open areas, and in the bush, this experience is only for strong intermediate to advanced riders.
+Due to the fact that you will be riding in open areas, and in the bush, this experience is only for experienced riders.
 You must be in balance and in full control at all times in all four paces, and able to handle a variety of different horses.

-You will be helping to care for clients on the safari rides out on the reserve.
-As you will be representing The Horse Safari Company, you will be expected to follow a few simple rules when you are interacting with clients, and in general on a daily basis.
+As you will be representing The Horse Safari Company, you will be expected to follow a few simple rules during your stay:

-- Always be friendly, polite and professional to all clients, co-volunteers and staff.
+- Always be friendly, polite and professional to all co-volunteers and staff.

 Activities are listed below: